 I was having trouble with anatomy and physiology.
 My mom took me outside and had me look in the sky.
 I am a stargazer baby.
 The farmers would come to hear about the signs and when to plant.
 Here I am struggling to get a C in anatomy and physiology, and I had all this knowledge and skills through my mom that had been suppressed or not allowed.
 The students in the Black Student League organization helped me to finish school.
 The Black men allowed me to rest and be me.
-I did not have to fight they saw what I saw.
+I did not have to fight; they saw what I saw.
 This helped me to rest and study.”

-Participant 8 attended her PWI in the 70’s.
-She shares the testimony of family and peer support as other participant shared in this research.
+Participant 8 attended her PWI in the 70s.
+She shares the testimony of family and peer support as other participants shared in this research.
 Family and peer support is a foundational pillar for African American students’ motivation and success by helping to achieve their personal and academic goals at their PWI.

-Questionnaire Participant 21 described her self-motivation being a minority in the nursing program.
-Participant 21 stated that,
+Participant 21 described her self-motivation being a minority in the nursing program.
+She stated,

 I was determined to be a part of the 99% passing rate for nursing state boards.
-My class started with 16 people of color but only 4 graduated.
+My class started with 16 people of color, but only four graduated.
 My persistence came from the other black nursing students and my sorority sisters.

 African American student sometimes face challenges that can impact their academic success and retention rates.
-The information gathered from participant 21 shows the determination, motivation, challenges, and success of African American nursing students at PWI.
+The information gathered from Participant 21 shows the determination, motivation, challenges, and success of African American nursing students at PWIs.
 It also shows the importance of representation and disparities within the nursing department and peer relationships at this PWI.

-Based on the theme emerged, African American alumni described the contributions of self-motivation, peer, and faculty support as well as describing the positive and negatives influences of racism and racial microaggression.
-African Americans alumni described the factors of their motivation to persist through racism through various years of their college experience.
+Based on the theme that emerged, African American alumni described the contributions of self-motivation, peer, and faculty support as well as describing the positive and negatives influences of racism and racial microaggression.
+African American alumni described the factors of their motivation to persist through racism through various years of their college experience.
 The researcher found that these themes answered the aligned research questions because both themes describe motivational factors that contributed to their academic success.

 Research Question 3.
 For RQ3, the goal was to determine how African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of African American faculty and peers on ongoing persistence.
 The results of the study found the first theme African American alumni describe how having African American faculty and peers as role models and mentors contributed to their ongoing persistence while attending a PWI.
 The second theme African American alumni described the effects of having a sense of belonging through campus involvement, fraternities, sororities, community involvement, being in leadership roles or having leadership experience at PWIs.

 Based on the themes, the results of the study found that when it came to having a sense of belonging, all participants agreed that having a sense of belonging is key to persisting at PWI.
 The majority of the participants belong to a college organization such as a fraternity, sorority, or a culturally based organization.
 Some participants gained leadership roles through their organization or through faculty appointment.
-The themes answer the aligned research question because both of the themes describe factors of sense of belonging that caused African Americans to persist at PWIs.
+The themes answer the aligned research question because both describe factors of sense of belonging that caused African Americans to persist at PWIs.
 Having a leadership role can foster inclusion at PWIs.

 Participant 2 stated that her Black professor assigned the Black students leadership roles that helped her realize her talent.